-We entered into an amended and restated employment agreement with Mr. Lang on July 29, 2015 pursuant to which if we terminate Mr. Lang's employment without Cause or do not renew it or if Mr. Lang resigns for Good Reason, he is entitled to receive (i) any Accrued Benefits, and (ii) subject to Mr. Lang executing a valid release of claims, severance pay equal to Mr. Lang's annual base salary, payable over 12 months.
-In addition, any vested stock options held by Mr. Lang at the time of his termination of employment without Cause or for Good Reason remain exercisable for a period of 90 days following the date of such termination.
+Under our amended and restated employment agreement with Mr. Lang on July 29, 2015 (which was further amended and restated on February 3, 2020), if we terminate Mr. Lang's employment without Cause or do not renew it or if Mr. Lang resigns for Good Reason, he is entitled to receive (i) any Accrued Benefits, and (ii) subject to Mr. Lang executing a valid release of claims, severance pay equal to Mr. Lang's annual base salary, payable over 12 months.
+In addition, any vested stock options held by Mr. Lang at the time of his termination of employment without Cause or for Good Reason will remain exercisable for a period of 90 days following the date of such termination.